Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Model Architecture

 \subsection{Model Sizes}

-To study scaling behaviour, we define seven size presets that span approximately five orders of magnitude in parameter count.
-Table~\ref{tab:sizes} summarizes their configurations.
-Parameter counts are reported for the two vocabulary sizes used in our experiments; the difference arises from the gene embedding matrix $\mathbf{E} \in \mathbb{R}^{V \times d}$.
+To study scaling behaviour, we define six size presets that span approximately five orders of magnitude in parameter count.
+Table~\ref{tab:sizes} summarizes their configurations for the standardized $V\!=\!512$ setting studied in the main text.